 “Think you?” she asked gravely.
 “I can make it so.
 The ballads should have taught you that–or have you learned nothing from your own songs?
 We arrive: seven days of pleasure pass, seven nights of feasting and delight–and then it’s ‘Up and away, Thomas!
 It’s time to return to your own country!’
 ‘Oh, but, lady, I’ve been here but one short week….’
 ‘Oh, no, Thomas.
 It’s full seven years since your feet have trod the Earth.
 While you have reveled here, your friends have aged, and missed you–but now you shall be reunited with them–so!'”(Kushner, p.
 73)

-In the novel, Thomas ultimately offers up his own voice to allow a mortal soul to carry a message and escape doom in a Faery challenge.
+In the novel, Thomas ultimately offers up his own voice to allow a mortal soul to carry a message and escape doom in a Faery challenge (once again working in something hinted at in the romance).
 It is not returned to him until the end of his service.

 I found I didn’t want to harp.
 My loss was too raw to turn to other sound as a half-measure.(Kushner, p.
 166)